 What are you up to here?
 Could be hobbies, work, passions or all of the above.

 Before the pandemic, I was working in the travel industry for about 7 years, working as a Client Manager for Europe, and also having clients as a marketing consultant, creative producer, and photographer.
-I’ve been working as a photographer – either full time or freelance – for over 10 years, and now that the pandemic started and I became “FUNEMPLOYED”, I’ve reinvested in photography and recently launched my website http://scottallenwilson.com , which is a really exciting milestone for me.
+I’ve been working as a photographer – either full time or freelance – for over 10 years, and now that the pandemic started and I became “FUNEMPLOYED”, I’ve reinvested in photography and recently launched my website https://www.scottallenwilson.com/ , which is a really exciting milestone for me.
 I’ve taken 10’s of thousands of photos throughout my years of travelling, and looking through them to find my best work has been quite the adventure down memory lane.
-I currently sell prints from around 20 countries, and currently ship to 27 countries.
-Most of the photos that are up right now were taken in Italy, but I’ll be uploading more products consistently over the next weeks and months.
+I currently sell framed prints from various cities in Italy, including Florence, Naples, Rome, Siena, Venice, and Verona – with new cities being added all the time, and new countries coming soon.

 For those of you that know me- you know that I’m a professional dabbler, and that I also have many other passions and hobbies.
 For those of you that don’t already know me- (Hi!)
 I love making things with my hands- whether it be DIY projects, jewelry-making, working with leather, or crocheting.
 I’m a passionate cook who loves cooking ethnic, traditional, and fusion dishes, and I would always prefer to cook everything from scratch and for large group of people.
 Additionally, I dabble in various instruments, I’m an avid reader, and I also like to write a lot of poetry and deep philosophical thoughts that I usually post along with the photos I share on Instagram.